Luiz Guilherme: 2013 season

-Muriqui started the 2013 season by scoring a goal and an assist in the first round of 2013 AFC Champions League group stage match, a 3–0 home victory over J.League side Urawa Red Diamonds.
+Luiz Guilherme started the 2013 season by scoring a goal and an assist in the first round of 2013 AFC Champions League group stage match, a 3–0 home victory over J.League side Urawa Red Diamonds.
 The goal he scored in this match made him the top scorer of Guangzhou's professional history, overtaking Luis Ramírez's previous club record of 48 goals.
 He continued his excellent form in the Champions League, scoring six goals in the first five group stage match including one goal in the 3–0 home victory against Urawa Red Diamonds, one goal in the 1–1 away draw against Jeonbuk Hyundai Motors, one goal in the 4–0 home victory against Muangthong United, two goals in the 4–1 away victory against Muangthong United and one goal in the 3–2 away defeat against Urawa Red Diamonds.
-Muriqui scored his seventh and eighth Champions League goals in both legs of round of 16 against Australia's A-League side Central Coast Mariners while Guangzhou won 5–1 on aggregate.
+Luiz Guilherme scored his seventh and eighth Champions League goals in both legs of round of 16 against Australia's A-League side Central Coast Mariners while Guangzhou won 5–1 on aggregate.
 On 18 September 2013, he scored his ninth goal in the second leg of quarter-finals against Qatar's Lekhwiya in a 4–1 away win.
 On 25 September 2013, he scored twice in the first leg of semi-finals during a 4–1 away win against Kashiwa Reysol.
 He hit a brace in the second leg at Tianhe Stadium in a 4–0 home victory against Kashiwa Reysol on 2 October, bringing his tally to 13 goals in 12 Champions League games.
 It was also the highest number of goals ever scored by one player at a single AFC Champions League tournament, breaking Brazilian striker Ricardo Oliveira's record of 12 goals in the 2012 AFC Champions League.

-Although Muriqui didn't score in either leg of the 2013 AFC Champions League Final against K-League side FC Seoul, he provided a crucial assist in the second leg on 9 November 2013 which Elkeson converted into the goal.
+Although Luiz Guilherme didn't score in either leg of the 2013 AFC Champions League Final against K-League side FC Seoul, he provided a crucial assist in the second leg on 9 November 2013 which Elkeson converted into the goal.
 Guangzhou Evergrande secured the title on the away goals rule and became the first Chinese club to be crowned Asian club champions since 1990.
-Muriqui won the top goalscorer and Most Valuable Player award of the competition.
+Luiz Guilherme won the top goalscorer and Most Valuable Player award of the competition.
 On 26 November, he was named AFC Foreign Player of the Year at the AFC Annual Awards ceremony.
-Muriqui played all three matches for Guangzhou Evergrande in the 2013 FIFA Club World Cup.
+Luiz Guilherme played all three matches for Guangzhou Evergrande in the 2013 FIFA Club World Cup.
 On 21 December 2013, he scored a goal in the third place match against his former team Atlético Mineiro.